Hughes-Genome-Group/mlv/README.md

 Multi Locus View (MLV) is a web based tool for analysing and visualising Next Generation Sequencing data sets.
 By allowing intuitive filtering and visualisation of multiple genomic locations, it allows the user to quickly drill down and annotate regions of interest.
+A Public version can be accessed [here](https://mlv.molbiol.ox.ac.uk)

 ## Documentation